 There’s a worldwide shortage of qualified engineers in the petroleum-refining systems-engineering industry.
-Our Petroleum Refining Systems MSc is filling that gap by providing you with the teaching you need to become a qualified and successful engineer.
+Our MSc is filling that gap by providing you with the teaching you need to become a qualified and successful engineer.

-Our course is taught by experts in the industry, and combines technologies, operations and economics with modelling, simulation, optimisation, and process design and integration, giving you a broad understanding of the industry.
+Our course is taught by experts in the industry.
+It combines technologies, operations and economics with modelling, simulation, optimisation, and process design and integration, giving you a broad understanding of the industry.

 What you will study

-Our Petroleum Refining Systems Engineering MSc will equip you with the essential knowledge and skills you’ll need to pursue engineering careers in the oil, gas and petrochemical sectors.
+Our MSc will equip you with the essential knowledge and skills you’ll need to pursue engineering careers in the oil, gas and petrochemical sectors.

-You’ll also learn more about petroleum refining through our unique work assignments at a virtual oil-refining and chemical company.
+You’ll also discover more about petroleum refining through our unique work assignments at a virtual oil-refining and chemical company.

-- £1.7m Fluor pilot plant facility – one of the only fully operational pilot plants at a UK university
+- A £1.7m Fluor Pilot Plant Facility – one of the only fully operational pilot plants at a UK university

-- Analytical, energy and powder labs which have recently undergone a £2.1m investment
+- Analytical, energy and powder labs which have undergone a £2.1m investment

 - State-of-the-art research facilities for particle technology, clean energy production and pioneering catalysts and nanoreactors.